davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-the-kind-of-output.txt

   By default, the assembler file name for a source file is made by replacing the suffix .c, .i, etc., with .s.

-  Input files that dont require compilation are ignored.
+  Input files that don't require compilation are ignored.

 .. option:: -E